-We understand that folic acid will produce beneficial effects on our bodies that lead to desirable results that can be notably visible in our strands, but Zeichner notes there is no definitive data proving this correlation.
+We understand that folic acid may produce beneficial effects on our bodies that lead to desirable results that can be notably visible in our strands, but Zeichner notes there is no definitive data proving this correlation.
 While supplements can help you meet the daily recommended dose of 400 mcg per day, Zeichner cautions "taking a supplement will not be helpful if you are not deficient."
 Consuming any more than the recommended daily dose of 400 mcg does not mean your hair is guaranteed to grow faster.
 Take the time to consult with your doctor if you're interested or concerned about your folic acid intake to ensure a supplement is serving you well.

 How to Use Folic Acid for Hair Growth

 If you are experiencing premature graying, Gaunitz suggests you may want to consider adding a supplement to your routine.
 Consuming folate through all channels is also important.
-Skipping out on nutrient dense foods that are naturally rich in folate and replacing them with fortified foods will not give you the results you're looking for.
+Skipping out on nutrient dense foods that are naturally rich in folate and replacing them with fortified foods may not give you the results you're looking for.
 "The best way to get folic acid would be to consume foods rich in B9, like broccoli, dark green leafy vegetables, legumes, and eggs," Gaunitz says.
 Here are a few ways to ensure you're meeting your daily recommended levels of folate:

 - Take a daily vitamin: "When taking internally, it is known to help with hair growth," says King.
 "There is not data on topical application."
 Supplemental folic acid is usually found in the form of water-soluble multi-vitamins.
 Your daily dose of folate can be found in B Complex vitamins, Prenatal vitamins, and other Multi-vitamins.

 - Eat Foods Rich With Folic Acid: "Folic acid can be found at high levels in green leafy vegetables like spinach as well as beans, peas, and broccoli," says Zeichner.